-I had the privilege of working with a group of young leaders recently on strategies for using social media for business.
-During our lively discussion they expressed a common concern they hear from new clients: the fear of negative posts on their pages.
+Early in my career, I had the privilege of working with a group of young leaders on strategies for using social media for business.
+During our lively discussion, they expressed a common concern they hear from new clients: the fear of negative posts on their pages.

-In my work I’ve seen these fears keep businesses from entering the spaces altogether, which is a shame.
+In my work, I’ve seen these fears keep businesses from entering the spaces altogether, which is a shame.
 I’ll be honest here.
 You can’t control what people post.
 Negativity happens.
-My experience is that these posts are rare, but it is still a good idea to arm yourself with a strategy for dealing with them in advance.
-Develop a policy for your pages and post it publicly.
-If you’re looking for ideas, the U.S. Army has a great example.
+My experience is that these posts are rare, but it is still a good idea to arm yourself with a strategy for dealing with them in advance so your first instinct isn’t to delete them.
+You might also consider developing official rules of engagement for your pages and posting them publicly.
+For example, posts with foul language, posts that defame, etc will be deleted.

-Listening for online conversations involves monitoring the keywords surrounding your brand name as well as your @mentions and your Facebook wall posts.
-Are you using keywords to search out conversations that mention your brand across the social spaces?
+Listening for online conversations involves monitoring the keywords surrounding your brand name as well as your @mentions and your Facebook comments and visitor posts.
+Are you using a tool like Google Alerts to monitor keywords to search out conversations that mention your brand across the social spaces?
+Have you claimed and branded your Google MyBusiness, or your Yelp or Trip Advisor properties, then enabled notifications?
 If not, you might be missing out on some valuable feedback that’s occurring outside your social media walls.
-Remember people are more likely to complain among friends than reach out to the brand.
-Look for those conversations and then develop a strategy for reaching out and offering assistance.
+Remember people are more likely to complain among friends instead of reaching out to the brand.
+Look for those conversations and then develop a strategy for responding and offering assistance.

 Respond Quickly and Publicly